micdwill/TSP-Heuristic-and-Optimization/README.md

 ## Minimum Spanning Tree Mode

-This MST has been implemented with the rule that a line can not pass from the 3rd quadrant to the 1st, 2nd, or 3rd quadrant without first going through the border (i.e. (0, -z) or (-z, 0) where z is a positive integer).
-This solution uses Prim's Algorithm.
+This MST has been implemented with the rule that a line can not pass from the 3rd quadrant to the 1st, 2nd, or 3rd quadrant without first going through the border (i.e. (0, -z) or (-z, 0) where z is a non-negative integer).
+This solution uses [Prim's Algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm).

 ## Fast Travelling Salesperson Problem Solution